Below are detailed reviews of each product we tested, in ranked order.

 - +Explicit support for long-form comics, not just single pages or strips.

-- +Three regional comic styles — Japanese manga, American comics, Chinese manhua — each with distinct visual treatment.
+- +Three regional comic traditions — Japanese manga, American comics, Chinese manhua — each with multiple style presets.

 - +PDF export included on all plans for print-ready output.